adamwwilkinson/Obsidian-Vault/Car/Engine/Crankshaft.md

 A bearing shell is placed between the main cap and crankshaft during installation.
 They are formed together and thus *need to be paired* in the correct order.

 ### Main Bearings
-The *hole in the bearing* and the cap is *for oil pressure* (dictated by clearence), this seperates the journal from the bearing.
+The *hole in the bearing* and the cap is *for oil pressure* (dictated by clearance), this separates the journal from the bearing.
 These *bearing are made of softer metal* to take the wear in the event of metal-metal contact.
 Only the bottom of the bearings have a groove for the oil.

 ### Lubrication
 The rod journals run on a thin film of oil that comes through passageways drilled in the crankcase.
 Oil is also flung around the crankcase passively. *Thrust washers* are placed on the side of bearing shells to *reduce end play*.